prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_1.en.md

 "Now is it sight or is it scent that brings them like that?"

-The cot the man lay on was in the wide shade of a mimosa tree and as he looked out past the shade onto the glare of the plain there were three of the big birds squatted obscenely, while in the sky a dozen more sailed, making quick-moving shadows as they passed.
+% The cot the man lay on was in the wide shade of a mimosa tree and as he looked out past the shade onto the glare of the plain there were three of the big and ugly birds squatted obscenely, while in the sky a dozen more sailed, making quick-moving shadows like thunder as they passed.

 "They've been there since the day the truck broke down," he said.